The PHP script is used to make a website dynamic.

 config.php file contains PHP code.

-After including the PHP file you can use functions, variables of the including file in your page.
+After including the PHP file you can use functions and variables of the including file on your page.

 <?php include "config.php"; ?> <html> <body> <?php echo "PHP CODE"; ?> </body> </html>

 <?php ?> tags in the webpage.
 You can use include and require statements to embed existing PHP files.